bbutler-tssg/solas-amadeus/markdown/Analysis.md

-# avro2neo: Loading avro-format transaction trees into neo4j and hence into other tools
+# Analysing transaction trees using neo4j and hence other tools (Gephi and yEd)

 ## Introduction